InternLM/InternLM-XComposer/README.md

 <br>

-## 🔥🔥🔥 **InternLM-XComposer-2.5-OmniLive**
+## 🔥🔥🔥 **InternLM-XComposer2.5-OmniLive**

-We release **InternLM-XComposer-2.5-OmniLive**, a specialized generalist multimodal system for streaming video and audio interactions.
+We release **InternLM-XComposer2.5-OmniLive**, a comprehensive multimodal system for long-term streaming video and audio interactions.
 Please refer to the [project page](InternLM-XComposer-2.5-OmniLive) for details.

 <br>